mako128/mako128/README.md

 ### Hi there 👋

+### I'm Makovitch Tchaptchey-Konda, I'm Currently studying a BSc in Computer Systems at Heriot-Watt University.
 <!--
 **mako128/mako128** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.